GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 <div>

-Media to be inputted:
-- Legend to the side of the drawing-
-- Rendering of them integrated into landscape/ranch programming as psychrometric signage for fog traceability

-At this stage, I've aggregated the traces to create cartographic drawings of the terrain as the transcoded values of the rate of vertical change within the fog layer with strength of inversion corresponding to line weight depth in the markings.
-I include a legend for legibility.
+At this stage, I've aggregated the traces of my data model to create cartographic drawings of the terrain as the transcoded values of the rate of vertical change within the fog layer.
+The strength of inversion corresponds to the line weight depth in the markings.

 This counter-cartographic practice with the use of the spinning plotter will serve the tension I am pointing to between local, regional and global forms of atmospheric regulation, questions of property plotting, entitlement to fog moisture as a water source versus fog moisture as a local phenomena that is ontologically ephemeral and inherently un-controlled.